RobTillaart/FastShiftIn/README.md

 - Note: 0.3.2 is a bit slower (incl. reference) than 0.2.3 but still much faster than the reference.
 (Older IDE?)
 - Note: 0.4.0 improved test sketch,
-- Note: 0.4.0L measured with loop unrolled flag enabled.
 - Note: 0.4.0 measured with loop unroll flag disabled.
+- Note: 0.4.0L measured with loop unrolled flag enabled. (~40% faster)

 ### Related libraries